moj-analytical-services/user-guidance/source/documentation/annexes.md

 To engage further with the MoJ RAP community, please contact Aidan Mews to join the RAP publication group team on MS Teams, or join the [#rap](https://app.slack.com/client/T1PU1AP6D/C02DSC3Q4P6) channel on Slack.

-## Step by step guide to setup Two Factor Authentication

-Two factor authentication (2FA) is critical to the security of the platform.
-We have opted to use smartphone based 2FA apps due to the expense of giving out hardware tokens like the RSA device you use to log into DOM1.

-Note that there are two layers of two factor authentication (2FA) in action on the platform:

-* *Github Account 2FA* Your Github account must have 2FA enabled.
-When you log in to Github, your session will stay active for a month before you need to re-enter your 2FA code.
-Your Github username identifies you to the platform, and we use this identity to control access to data and other resources once you've logged into the platform.
-You therefore must be logged into Github to use the platform.

-* *Analytical Platform 2FA* Your Analytical Platform account has a separate 2FA step.
-You will be prompted to set this up the first time you access the platform.
-This code must be entered once a day.
-This security step lets you log into the platform and use it.

-Usually, when you log into the platform, you will be prompted to enter your platform 2FA, but you will not need to enter your Github 2FA because this is remembered for a month.

-However, if you have not logged into the platform for more than a month, you will first have to login to Github (and enter your Github 2FA code), and you will then also be prompted to enter your platform 2FA code.

 ### Step by step - logging into the platform for the first time

-The first time you log into the Analytical Platform, you will be asked to set up 2FA.

 Your welcome email will direct you to the platform [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).